RediSearch/JRediSearch/README.md

 A Java Client Library for [RediSearch](https://oss.redislabs.com/redisearch/)

+## Deprecation notice

+As of [jedis 4.0.0](https://github.com/redis/jedis) this library is deprecated.
+It's features have been merged into jedis.
+Please either install it [from maven](https://mvnrepository.com/artifact/redis.clients/jedis) or [the repo](https://github.com/redis/jedis).

 ## Overview

 This project contains a Java library abstracting the API of the RediSearch Redis module, that implements a powerful